Now that the kids are set to head back to school, you might want to start planning for something you’ve been putting off all summer – a divorce.

 Once the party receives the service of process they will need to file a response to the petition.
 In states where fault grounds can be filed and the responding party wants to dispute those grounds, he or she needs to address it in the response.
 They are able to dispute the facts alleged in the grounds for divorce.
 Additionally, if the party disagrees with property division, support, custody, or any other issue, this should be set out in the response.

 When two divorcing spouses disagree on issues they must come to an agreement that settles their differences.
 Often times this is done through mediation.
 During this process every aspect of a marriage is resolved: child custody and visitation, child support, property division and any spousal support.
 Working with a lawyer can help you receive the settlement you are seeking when it comes to dissolving your marriage.
 It’s within your best interest to try and resolve all these issues outside of court.
 This will cut down on legal fees, time spent arguing, and any headaches that can come with trying to go back and forth to find an agreeable settlement.
 Any issues left undecided during the mediation process will have to be decided at a trial.

 Once everything is decided upon an order of dissolution is set forth.
 This document spells out how the property and debts are to be divided, what child custody and visitation schedule is, what support payments (spousal and child) need to be paid, and any other issues.

-If you think that January might be the time for your divorce or legal separation, you should work with a divorce attorney that will take a vested interest in your specific situation and advise you on what you might face regarding property division, child support and custody, and alimony.
+If you think that January might be the time for your divorce or legal separation, you should work with a Los Angeles attorney that will take a vested interest in your specific situation and advise you on what you might face regarding property division, child support and custody, and alimony.
 They will be able to advise you on your options.
-A divorce attorney will provide support and guidance as you work towards ending your marriage.
+An attorney will provide support and guidance as you work towards ending your marriage.

 Law Offices of Korol and Velen, Certified Family Law Specialists